+Chapter VI.
 SECURITY FOR COSTS AND PENALTIES BY FOREIGN PLAINTIFFS ("CAUTIO JUDICATUM SOLVI") AND LEGAL AID

-No security or deposit of any kind may be imposed on French nationals in the Republic of Dahomey and nationals of the Republic of Dahomey in France by reason of their status as foreigners or the absence of domicile or residence in the country.
+Article 25.
+French nationals in the Republic of Mali or nationals of the Republic of Mali in France shall not be required to pay any security or deposit, of whatever kind, by reason of their status as foreigners or the absence of domicile or residence in the country.

-The foregoing paragraph shall apply to bodies corporate set up or authorized under the law of one of the two States.
+The preceding paragraph shall apply to bodies corporate set up or authorized under the law of one of the two States.

-Nationals of either State shall, in the territory of the other State, be entitled to legal aid on the same basis as nationals of that State, provided they comply with the law of the country in which the aid is requested.
+Article 26.
+Nationals of either State shall, in the territory of the other State, be entitled to legal aid on the same basis as the nationals of that State, provided they comply with the law of the country in which the aid is requested.

-Certificates of need shall be issued to applicants by the authorities at their normal place of residence, if they are resident in the territory of one of the two countries.
+Certificates of need shall be issued to applicants by the authorities at their normal place of residence, if they are resident in the territory of one of the two States.

-If the person concerned is resident in a third State, the certificates shall be issued by the appropriate consul for the territory.
+If the person concerned is a resident of a third State, the certificate shall be issued by the appropriate consul for the territory.